 - Store cooked noodles in an airtight container in a fridge for up to 7 days.
 These noodles store well in an airtight container in the refrigerator up to one week.
 To reheat, place into the pressure cooker with 1 teaspoon coconut You can reheat in a pan on the stove or in the Instant Pot with a little water or oil on Saute setting.

-Instant Pot sticky rice noodles with maple, ginger and chili are healthy and delicious and can be served as they are or with a side of protein and veggies.
+Instant Pot rice noodles with sticky maple, ginger and chili sauce are healthy and delicious and can be served as they are or with a side of protein and veggies.
+Vegan and gluten-free friendly recipe.

 1 x 8 oz package rice noodles of choice (these brown rice noodles in this recipe)